-Back to breath, back to basics.
+Back to breath, back to basics

-More than just offering technical coaching for those looking to enhance their vocal health, I seek to enrich the inner lives of the people I work with by exploring the relationship between breath, body, free expression and how the union of this trio can lead to greater emotional grounding and clarity.
+More than just offering technical coaching for those looking to enhance their vocal health, I seek to enrich the inner lives of the people I work with by exploring the relationship between breath, body, free expression and how the union of this trio can lead to greater emotional grounding and self-possession.
 Get in touch with your resources!

 Philosophy and Experiences